SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Threat Model

 \begin{enumerate}

-\item \emph{Data poisoning}: The attacker poisons a portion $\beta\in(0, 1)$ of the training dataset.
-Triggers are injected in raw images and their associated labels may be altered (\eg, bounding boxes for detectors, identities for extractors).
+\item \emph{Data poisoning} (black-box): The attacker poisons a portion $\beta\in(0, 1)$ of a training dataset.
+Triggers are injected in raw images and their associated labels may be altered (\eg, bounding boxes for detectors, live-spoof label for antispoofers, identities for extractors).